Breeze/breeze.github.io/doc-js/breeze-angular.md

 You're more likely to become aware of multiple `$q` and `$http` instances during testing.
 In fact, you can *count on getting a new instance* for each and every test (known as a "spec" in Jasmine).

 Fortunately, you get a new instance of the app module too.
-So when your app module and services load under test, they create a fresh instance of the Breeze Angular service at the same time ... and that new instance will configure Breeze with the current `$q` and `$http` services for each executing test (or "spec").
+So when your app module and services load under test, they create a fresh instance of the Breeze AngularJS service at the same time ... and that new instance will configure Breeze with the current `$q` and `$http` services for each executing test (or "spec").

 Here's an example of a Jasmine "beforeEach" test setup: